caiowakamatsu/CRender/readme.md

 5) Run `CRender.exe` and enjoy!

 ***
+## Building

+### Linux

+1) To build this project you will require [Intel Rendering Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/rendering-toolkit/download.html), CMake, and `libxi-dev build-essential xorg libglfw3 libglfw3-dev libxinerama-dev libxcursor-dev` (these are the packages for Debian/Ubuntu)

+2) You will need to run `source /opt/intel/oneapi/setvars.sh` so it sets the global vars needed for building
+3) Next you will need to run `cmake -DCMAKE_BUILD_TYPE=RELEASE .` this will build the cache
+4) Finally you need to build it using `cmake --build . --target CRender`, now this will take a while.
+5) Run `./CRender`

+#### Bugs/issues with building:
+If you get an error such as `./CRender: symbol lookup error: /opt/intel/oneapi/oidn/1.4.0/lib/libOpenImageDenoise.so.1: undefined symbol: _ZN3tbb6detail2r15spawnERNS0_2d14taskERNS2_18task_group_contextE` you need to remove every tbb package except the intel one.
+If if you get a `glenable` etc error you need to get new drivers If it cannot find embree you will need to go to `/opt/intel/oneapi` and move embree to a folder called `embree` instead of `embreeX.XXX`

+***
 ## Contributing

 If you would like to contribute to this repository, just make a half decent PR.
 I have no requirements for now...
+OB[3~[3~